Jason Bourne (film): Development

 In May 2007, prior to the release of The Bourne Ultimatum, Matt Damon stated that he would not be interested in returning for a fourth Bourne film, remarking of his participation in the Bourne franchise: "We have ridden that horse as far as we can."
 Damon said in August 2007:

-Instead The Bourne Legacy was released in the U.S. on August 10, 2012 with Jeremy Renner replacing Damon as the star.
-Despite getting mixed reviews Universal noted that they planned to continue with the series, with Damon and Paul Greengrass later expressing interest in returning.
+Instead The Bourne Legacy was released in the U.S. on August 10, 2012, with Jeremy Renner replacing Damon as the star.
+Despite receiving mixed reviews Universal noted that they planned to continue with the series, with Damon and Paul Greengrass later expressing interest in returning.

 On September 15, 2014, it was announced that Damon and Greengrass would indeed return for the next Bourne film.
 In November 2014, Damon confirmed that he and Greengrass would return, with a script from themselves, with Christopher Rouse editing.
 On May 23, 2015, Deadline Hollywood reported that Alicia Vikander was in talks to star with Damon in the fifth film.
 On June 19, 2015, Deadline reported that Julia Stiles had confirmed she would be reprising the role of Nicky Parsons in the film, a character she had previously played in the first three films.
 Viggo Mortensen was in talks to play the villain role.
 On June 23, 2015, Vikander was confirmed to star in the sequel, while she was also in talks for the Assassin's Creed film, which she passed on.
 On July 28, 2015, Tommy Lee Jones joined the film's cast to play a senior CIA officer.
 On September 1, 2015, Vincent Cassel was cast in the film as an assassin who tracks Bourne.
 On September 15, 2015, The Hollywood Reporter confirmed that actor Ato Essandoh was cast in the film as an unspecified character.
 On October 20, 2015, Scott Shepherd was added to the cast to play the deputy director of the CIA.
 On November 4, 2015, Variety confirmed that Riz Ahmed had signed on to play the role of a tech specialist working with the CIA.